hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ## Step 8 Set up the gateway

 In this step, you will create 2 flows.
-The first flow is needed to send and receive data (via MQTT) from the connected devices to the local dashboard, which runs locally .
+The first flow is needed to send and receive data (via MQTT) from the connected devices to the local dashboard, which runs locally.
 All the sensor data comes in via the MQTT-nodes or via the serial port.
 The messages are being split into the right format to make it possible to show on the dashboard.
 Then they are being sent via MQTT to the dashboard.
-There is also a connection with Slack, via a webhook alarms and warnings are being send to a slack channel
+There is also a connection with Slack, via a webhook, alarms and warnings are being sent to a Slack channel

 <img src="images/GatewayFlow1.png"  width="60%" height="50%">